 - 5.1 The main purpose of Internal Audit is to provide assurance on the Council's governance, risk management and internal control arrangements.
-This involves providing an annual report and opinion summarising the work carried out during the year, and providing an opinion on the Council's arrangements based on this work, and where appropriate, other sources of intelligence. - 5.2 The scope of Internal Audit allows for unrestricted coverage of all the council's activities and unfettered access to all records, assets, personnel and premises deemed necessary in the course of its work.
+This involves providing an annual report and opinion summarising the work carried out during the year and providing an opinion on the Council's arrangements based on this work, and where appropriate, other sources of intelligence. - 5.2 The scope of Internal Audit allows for unrestricted coverage of all the council's activities and unfettered access to all records, assets, personnel and premises deemed necessary in the course of its work.
 It also has unrestricted access to all Authority employees and Elected Members and the authority to obtain such information and explanations, as it considers necessary to fulfil its responsibilities.
-Such access shall be granted on demand and not subject to prior notice - 5.3 Internal auditors respect the value and ownership of information they receive and the reports they produce, and do not disclose information without appropriate authority unless there is a legal or professional obligation to do so.
-They are prudent in the use and protection of information acquired in the course of their duties and shall not use information for any personal gain or in any manner that would be contrary to the law or detrimental to the Council's legitimate and ethical objectives - 5.4 The Head of Audit and Assurance has direct access to, and freedom to report to, all senior management including Directors, the Chief Executive, and the Audit Committee. - 5.5 Where the council works in partnership with other organisations (other than NELC), the role of Internal Audit will be defined on an individual basis.
+Such access shall be granted on demand and not subject to prior notice. - 5.3 Internal auditors respect the value and ownership of information they receive and the reports they produce, and do not disclose information without appropriate authority unless there is a legal or professional obligation to do so.
+They are prudent in the use and protection of information acquired in the course of their duties and shall not use information for any personal gain or in any manner that would be contrary to the law or detrimental to the Council's legitimate and ethical objectives. - 5.4 The Head of Audit and Assurance has direct access to, and freedom to report to, all senior management including Directors, the Chief Executive, and the Audit Committee. - 5.5 Where the council works in partnership with other organisations (other than NELC), the role of Internal Audit will be defined on an individual basis.
 Where Internal Audit undertakes work on behalf of any other organisations, this will be determined in conjunction with the Section 151 officer to ensure that appropriate audit resources are available to provide assurance over the council's activities. - 5.6 The standards recognise that the Internal Audit Service may go beyond the work needed to meet its assurance responsibilities and provide services to support management, including consultancy services or assistance with the investigation of suspected fraud or corruption.
-Such services apply the professional skills of internal audit and contribute to the overall assurance opinion - 5.7 The scope of any consultancy work will be agreed with management and will only be undertaken where resources permit without impacting on the annual assurance process, and where the Head of Audit and Assurance is satisfied that the team sufficient expertise to carry out the work.
+Consultancy services are advisory in nature and are generally performed at the specific request of the organisation.